 3. Nipple discharge

-Nipple discharge occurs when fluid excretes through the nipple and is another common, noticeable sign of breast cancer.
+Nipple discharge occurs when fluid excretes through the nipple, and it is another common, noticeable sign of breast cancer.
 Nipple discharge can look and smell differently for everyone, but in some cases, it can have a greenish color or even be bloody.

 This next symptom might be more painful than the rest on our list…